 Bai Sau Beach (Back Beach)

-The Back Beach is the most preferred beach in Vung Tau as it accommodates many local food stalls, hotels, as well as useful beach services from a variety of prices.
-The gentle ocean waves splashing over the randomly arranged rock along the 8 km coastal line creates a unique nature of the Back Beach.
+The Back Beach is the most preferred in Vung Tau as it accommodates many local food stalls and hotels, as well as helpful beach services at various prices.
+The gentle ocean waves splashing over the randomly arranged rock along the 8 km coastal line create the unique nature of the Back Beach.

 Hours: 9 AM – 9 PM